denoland/std/domains/reasoning/domain-rules.md

 ## 9. General Guidance

-- **Interface Files** serve as the agreed-upon **lingua franca** between pairs of 'gold' sets, facilitating shared understanding while respecting each set's internal coherence.
+- **Interface Files** serve as the agreed-upon **lingua franca** between pairs of 'domain' sets, facilitating shared understanding while respecting each set's internal coherence.

 - **Collaboration and Communication** are key.
 Regular interaction between sets and appropriate use of AI assistance will help maintain consistency and resolve conflicts.

 - **Self-Containment** remains paramount.
-While Interface Files are shared resources, each 'gold' set should minimize dependencies and maintain the ability to function independently.
+While Interface Files are shared resources, each 'domain' set should minimize dependencies and maintain the ability to function independently.